 The 4th component in the red-intensity of the divergence image

 This 4-dimensional data can then be "compressed" into 3-dimensional data using PCA.
 The three components of the compressed data can then be used as a basis for the red, green and blue channels of a newly generated image.
-Note that I have implemented 3 possible ways of taking this PCA data and getting associated RGB values: (1) "Keep Positive" means only creating color where PCA values are positive, (2) "Keep Negative" means only creating color where PCA values are negative, and (3) "Unclipped" means creating color for all PCA values.
+Note that I have implemented four possible ways of using this PCA algorithm to obtain associated RGB values: (1) combine curl and divergence into a 4-dimensional data set, (2) combine curl and the Jacobian determinant into a 4-dimensional data set, (3) combine divergence and the Jacobian determinant into a 4-dimensional data set, and (4) combine all three sets of values into a 6-dimensional data set.

 The following examples are a selection of generated images that showcase common outputs the algorithm described above.
 The main goal of this section is to show the results of PCA as well as the effect that the softmax normalizer has on the underlying vector field.

-However, it is important to note that the "Unclipped" image is more than simply the result of overlaying the positive and negative images
+However, it is important to note that the "PCA - All Three" image is more than simply the result of overlaying the other PCA images

 Shared settings for these images: seed of 0, PCA of all three Jacobian-related values